 William IV furniture is from the era of when King William was on the throne in England from 1830 to 1837 and although it was a short period some very nice pieces of antique furniture were made in fine timbers with unusual features.
 William IV furniture displayed decorative features similar to the Regency design but with slightly more decoration.
 Carvings like claw animal feet and beautiful figured woods were used like Rosewood and Mahogany.
 It is a very nice period to collect as quality was a big factor in the construction and so pieces were built to last.

-Antique tables of all varieties were constructed with elegant detailing like this figured Rosewood William IV Antique Tea / Console Table.
+Antique tables from this period came in all varieties and were constructed with elegant detailing like this figured Rosewood William IV Antique Tea / Console Table.
 It has the most magnificent figured top above central turned acanthus leaf turned pedestal with quadraform base and turned carved feet with Brass castors.

-This fine set of six William IV antique dinning chairs circa, 1835 comprises of four dining chairs and two carvers, all with wonderfully curved backs that have fine decoratively carved detailing.
+Antique dinning chairs were usually with two carvers, all with wonderfully curved backs that have fine decoratively carved detailing.
 This fine set of chairs stand on splayed back legs and elegant turned octagonal front legs.
 The Two carvers have spectacular scrolled arms and would complement any dinner table.

-Large and magnificent pieces of William IV Furniture was made to impress like this Mahogany Antique Pedestal Sideboard with the most spectacular scrolled carved back above a cross-banded top.
-This sensational sideboard has three drawers with the central one being beautifully shaped and each pedestal has the most striking flamed mahogany panels and turned columns.
+Large and magnificent pieces of William IV Furniture was made to impress like Mahogany Antique Pedestal Sideboards or chiffoniers with the most spectacular scrolled carved backs or flamed mahogany panels and turned columns.